ecalio07/enron/environment/README.md

 The experiments can be reproduced in three distinct manners: through anaconda installation, through docker and oracle virtual box.
 However, all of them make use of Jupyter Notebook as their fundamental tool.

 # Environment Installation and Configuration

- This project can be reproduced in one of the three options below:
+This project is based on the following tools: git version 2.7.4, anaconda 4.3.1 (64-bit), Jupyter Notebook Server 4.3.1, Python 2.7.13, scikit-learn library.

+The experiments can be reproduced in three distinct manners: through anaconda installation, through docker and oracle virtual box.
+However, all of them make use of Jupyter Notebook as their fundamental tool.

 ### Steps to reproduce via Anaconda:
 1. Download and Install Anaconda 4.3.1 for Python 2.7.13. https://www.continuum.io/downloads .
 Anaconda will include all packages necessary for this experiment: git, python 2.7, scikit-learn and jupyter notebook.